bergesinstitute/grafmethodenglish/book-2-unit-6.md

 2. Do you want to eat a donut?
 3. Can you go to that dinner?
 4. Do you need a vacation?
-5. Do you usually have to work on weekends?
+5. Do you usually have to work on the weekend?
 6. Do you have to go to the supermarket?
 7. Do you want to go to the gym more?
 8. Can you run 10 kilometers in less than 40 minutes?